apache/couchdb-documentation/src/replication/replicator.rst

 If there is an error, for example if the source database is missing, the replication job will crash and retry after a wait period.
-Each sucesssive crash will result in a longer waiting period.
+Each successive crash will result in a longer waiting period.

 For example, POST-ing this document